de-gupta/cleanCrud/README.md

-# Clean CRUD Framework
+# cleanCrud

 `cleanCrud` is a Java framework for building CRUD modules in one consistent clean-architecture shape.

-From a consumer point of view, the promise is:
+Its core promise is:

-- you keep one normal CRUD surface
+- one normal CRUD surface for each aggregate
-- you model each aggregate normally
+- one normal way to structure modules
-- if one aggregate owns others, you declare those relationships once
+- explicit relationship declarations when one aggregate owns or references another
-- the framework orchestrates create, update, delete, and fetch hydration for you
+- framework-managed orchestration for create, update, delete, and fetch hydration

 Single-aggregate CRUD is still the default path.
-Aggregate relationships extend that same path rather than introducing a second “special orchestration mode”.
+Relationships extend that path; they do not introduce a second “special orchestration mode”.

 ## Installation

-Add the library to your Maven `pom.xml`:
+Add `cleanCrud` to your Maven build:

 ```xml
 <dependency>
     <groupId>io.github.de-gupta</groupId>
     <artifactId>cleanCrud</artifactId>